mat3rial/silver-guide-argent/en/toolkit/glossary.md

 ## Non-monetary exchanges

-Exchanges of assets, liabilities, or non-monetary services against other assets, liabilities, or non-monetary services, with no or negligible monetary consideration.
+Also referred to as "bartered exchanges" or "exchanges of goods and services", exchanges of assets, liabilities, or non-monetary services against other assets, liabilities, or non-monetary services, with no or negligible monetary consideration such as in partnerships and co-productions where each partner contributes in kind goods and services of more or less equal value, commonly known as barter.

 ## Non-profit organization